 - Take or walk or hike along one of the old Napoleonic roads through the Peljesac peninsula

 - The area is famous for Dingac red wine.
 There are many wineries you can wine taste at including Bartulovic.

 How to get to Ston & the Peljesac from Korcula Island?

 - Hire a car from Korcula, take the car ferry to Orebic and drive to Ston, enjoying the scenic route & wineries on the way (SCHEDULE)

 - Book a private driver so you can make the most of the wine tasting!

 - Or include a stop on the way to or from Dubrovnik Town/Dubrovnik Airport.

 Day Trip from Korcula to Lastovo

 The boat ride alone from Korcula to Lastovo is stunning (and you might get lucky to spot a dolphin).
-Lastovo is an archipelago, the main island also named Lastovo.
-With stunning coves and an interesting town centre to explore, it makes a fun day trip from Korcula.
+Lastovo is an archipelago, the main island is also named Lastovo.
+With stunning coves and an exciting town centre to explore, it makes a fun day trip from Korcula.